Celebration-Worthy Side Dish Recipes

 Lazy-Braised, Maple-Glazed Carrots

 Compared to traditional super sugary glazed carrots, our recipe bridges sweet and savory.
-Come Thanksgiving, this dish is well worth a spot on the holiday table.
+Come the holidays, this dish is well worth a spot on the holiday table.

 Sweet Potatoes with Goat Cheese "Mallows"

-Laced with garlic and rosemary and topped with pecans and goat cheese, this easy casserole gives a savory wink to the traditional sweet-on-sweet Turkey Day staple.
+Laced with garlic and rosemary and topped with pecans and goat cheese, this easy casserole gives a savory wink to the traditional sweet-on-sweet staple.

 Mashed Sweet Potato with Melted Leeks